sethneller/sethneller.github.io/index.md

 ---

 # About Me
 I am a 5th Year Ph.D.
 Student in Economics at the University of Texas at Austin.
-My research interests are primarily focused on the long-run effects of early-life health shocks, although I also am broadly interested in health care economics and physician behavior.
+My research interests are primarily focused on the long-run effects of early-life health shocks.
+I am also broadly interested in health care economics and physician behavior.

 Also: